All Episodes

 I won't get into that.

-But we have to fight with the weapons that uh apply to the battlefields in which we're engaged.
+But we have to fight with the weapons that apply to the battlefields in which we're engaged.

-And so he's clearly he's directly threatening to use battlefield weapons against Americans who oppose his genocide.
+And so he's clearly, he's directly threatening to use battlefield weapons against Americans who oppose his genocide.

 So this is a direct threat right here in the shadow of the assassination of Charlie Kirk, a murder that many people attribute to Israel.